Walking the Via de la Plata : A 1,000 km Pilgrimage Across Spain

 • Terrain: Mix of paved Roman roads, dirt tracks, and rural paths

-Our Day-by-Day Waking Pilgrimage
+Our Day-by-Day Pilgrimage

 Itinerary and Stages on the Via de la Plata: